The Son of God

 Rabbi is His Title

-In ancient Hebrew, rabbi was a proper term of address for a superior of any kind, a master.
+In ancient Hebrew, a rabbi was a superior of any kind, a master.
 Among the Jews who did not follow him, apart from Rabbi Hillel, rabbi first described the rabbis of the Sanhedrin in Rabbi Yeshua’s time.

 In Hebrew Rabbi Yeshua therefore means “My teacher of salvation:”